 - Comprehensive assessment to confirm diagnosis

 - Postural analysis (to identify the relevant points we mentioned before)

 - Biomechanical assessment (to analyse movement patterns – the way you’re moving could be putting stress on the labrum and be the root cause)

 - Development of personalised rehabilitation program:

 - Core / pelvic / hip stability exercises

 - Joint mobilisations

 Hopefully you’re now more clued up on the acetabular labrum and now have a better idea if it may be a likely source of symptoms for you or one of your loved ones.
 So what’s the next step?
-If that is the case give us a call, drop us an email and take that first step in getting it sorted.
+If that is the case book an assessment online or face to face using our booking portal below.